awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

       }
       ```

 1. In **Run list**, list the recipes that you want to run in the following format, separating each recipe with a comma as shown\.
-Do not include a space after the comma\.
+Don't include a space after the comma\.

    ```
    recipe[cookbook_name1::recipe_name],recipe[cookbook_name2::recipe_name]